4th International Workshop on New Algorithms and

 INSTRUCTIONS FOR PAPER SUBMISSIONS:

 You are invited to submit original and unpublished research works on above and other topics related to Many-core computing.
 Submitted papers must not have been published or simultaneously submitted elsewhere.
 Submission should include a cover page with authors' names, affiliation addresses, fax numbers, phone numbers, and email addresses.
 Please, indicate clearly the corresponding author and include up to 6 keywords from the above list of topics and an abstract of no more than 400 words.
 The full manuscript should be at most 8 pages using the two-column IEEE format.
 Additional pages will be charged additional fee.
-Short papers (up to 4 pages), poster papers and posters (please refer to http://hpcs2013.cisedu.info/home/posters for the posters submission details) will also be accepted for submission.
+Short papers (up to 4 pages), poster papers and posters (please refer to http://hpcs2014.cisedu.info/home/posters for the posters submission details to posters co-chairs) will also be accepted for submission.
+Particularly with short papers, we encourage Ph.D. students to submit their ideas on the workshop topics, even if they have just preliminary results by now.
+We would like to provide a forum which allows to discuss their research direction.
 In case of multiple authors, an indication of which author(s) is responsible for correspondence must be indicated.
 Please include page numbers on all submissions to make it easier for reviewers to provide helpful comments.

-Submit a PDF copy of your full manuscript to the Workshop EasyChair web site at https://www.easychair.org/conferences/?conf=apmm2013.
+Submit a PDF copy of your full manuscript to the Workshop EasyChair web site at https://www.easychair.org/conferences/?conf=apmm14 .
+Acknowledgement will be sent within 48 hours of submission.

 Only PDF files will be accepted.
 Each paper will receive a minimum of three reviews.
 Papers will be selected based on their originality, relevance, contributions, technical clarity and presentation.
 Submission implies the willingness of at least one of the authors to register and present the paper, if accepted.
 Authors of accepted papers must guarantee that their papers will be registered and presented at the workshop.